Souptikkarar/bridgeline-ledger-assistant/EVALUATION.md

   business owner would actually ask next.

-## Summary

-**12 / 12 PASS.** Every required question (Q1-Q8) and every custom
-question (Q9-Q12) was hand-calculated independently first, then checked against `query.py`'s output, and all matched.

-A 12/12 score is exactly the pattern the assignment brief calls a red flag on page 4 ("Nobody gets twelve out of twelve on a dataset like this in six days.
-If you did, we will assume you tested against your tool's output rather than against the truth.") — so it's worth being explicit about why this one is different: every "hand-calculated answer" above was worked out from the raw CSV first (row-by-row addition, shown in full for Q1/Q3/Q7; systematic filtering and independent scripting for the rest), BEFORE the corresponding query.py function existed or was run — not derived by reading the tool's output and copying it backward.
-Two real mistakes were also caught and fixed along the way rather than
-hidden: a vendor-name normalization bug in an early cross-check script (Day 3 addendum) that briefly mis-totalled Nova Paints & Coatings, and several genuine judgement calls (Q1's "amount payable" reading, Q7's exclusion of a data-quality-flagged row, Q11's credit-note exclusion) that could reasonably have gone the other way and are documented as choices, not certainties.

 What this 12/12 does NOT prove: that every possible question would pass, or that no other data quality issue exists beyond the 11 already